ajeyln/python_learn_forever/database/README.md

     + [Useful Links](#useful)

 ## <a name="background"></a> Background
+A database is simply an organized collection of persistance storage of data.
+Databases arrange information in such a way that any specific piece of information can be easily accessed. <br />
+A database contains the data or information for the database are stored in uniquely identifier called tables abd these are comprised of columns and rows.
+Columns contain attributes for the column such as column name, data type etc.Rows contain the records or data for the columns.

+There are mainly two types of databases
+1. SQL database
+2. No SQL databases
+In this folder, we are working on SQL based databases.

-Database query is a request to access data from a database to manipulate or retrieve datas <br />
+Database query is a tool to access data from a database to manipulate or retrieve datas <br />
 This allows us to perform logic with the information and we get in response to the query <br />

-Based on method of querring, There will be two types of operational method <br />
+Based on method of quering, There will be two types of operational method <br />
 1. Manual Operation
 2. Programmin Operations